Tip Toland: Collections

-Works by Toland are held by galleries and museums including the Metropolitan Museum of Art (NY), the Museum of Arts and Design (NY), Herberger Institute for Design and the Arts (Arizona State University), Yellowstone Art Museum (Billings, MT), Daum Museum of Contemporary Art (Sedalia, MO), and the Archie Bray Foundation (Helena, MT).
+Works by Toland are held by galleries and museums including the Metropolitan Museum of Art (New York), the Museum of Arts and Design (New York), Herberger Institute for Design and the Arts (Arizona State University), Yellowstone Art Museum (Billings, Montana), Daum Museum of Contemporary Art (Sedalia, Missouri), and the Archie Bray Foundation (Helena, Montana).

 Awards

 Toland received a Visual Arts Fellowship from the National Endowment for the Arts in 1986.
 She also received a Virginia A. Groot Foundation Award in 2004 and a fellowship from Washington State's Artist Trust in 2007.
 In 2014, she was awarded a United States Artist Fellowship.